rziga/numpy-is-all-you-need/readme.md

 # Transformer in numpy.

-Transformer (from the paper [Attention is all you need](https://arxiv.org/abs/1706.03762)) written from scratch in numpy with manual backprop cuz why not.
+Transformer (from the paper [Attention is all you need](https://arxiv.org/abs/1706.03762)) written from scratch in numpy with manual backpropagation cuz why not.
-This is not really meant to be used for anything serious as it was only written for a meme and runs on the CPU and is thus quite slow (although everything is fully vectorized in numpy so it's not that slow either😎).
+This is not really meant to be used for anything serious as it was only written for a meme and runs on the CPU making training quite slow (although everything is fully vectorized in numpy so it's not that slow either😎).

 ## How does it work?

 As there is no autograd functionality present in numpy, all gradients are manually backpropagated.
-To make my life a bit easier, I use modules, which are similar to interface used in `pytorch.nn`.
+To make my life a bit easier, I use modules, which have a similar interface to the ones used in `pytorch.nn`.
-But instead of only implementing `forward()` in a layer, you need to implement `backward()` as well :).
+But here, instead of only implementing `forward()` in a layer, you need to implement `backward()` as well :).
 Here's the implementation of linear layer, for example ([src](src/nn/layers/basic.py)):

 ```py